ZiwenZhuang/NN_Learning/LeNetRecog/README.md

 # LeNet-5

 ## Device
 I implemented it only on CPU, since I haven't tried to figure out how to use cuda.
-Also, I don't hav ea GPU for now...
+Also, I don't have a GPU for now...

 ## Implementation Reference
 1. I implemented the network architecture based on the image at https://medium.com/@shahariarrabby/lenet-5-alexnet-vgg-16-from-deeplearning-ai-2a4fa5f26344